Klepac-Ceraj-Lab/RPiCamera/README.md

 # RPiCamera

 ## Installing RPiCamera
-This repository allows you to control and take pictures with a [Raspberry Pi (RPi)][1] connected to a [High Quality (HQ) Camera][2] using `Python`.
+This repository allows you to control and take pictures with a [Raspberry Pi (RPi)](https://www.raspberrypi.org/) connected to a [High Quality (HQ) Camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/) using `Python`.
 In order to use this repository, follow the instructions below.

 ### Installing Python
-Follow the installation instructions for your system from the [Python website][3].
-Code has been tested against Python 2.7.16.
+Follow the installation instructions for your system from the [Python website](https://www.python.org/downloads/).
+The code in this repository has been tested against Python 2.7.16.

-The code in this repository was written in Python through [VS Code][4].
-Instructions on how to download VS Code and install the Python extension can be found [here][5].
+The code in this repository was written in Python through [VS Code](https://code.visualstudio.com/).
+Instructions on how to download VS Code and install the Python extension can be found [here](https://code.visualstudio.com/docs/python/python-tutorial).

 ### Cloning this repository
 If you have `git` installed, the easiest way to obtain this code is to clone the repository.